aic-collections/fcrepo-testing/README.md

 Assuming a virtualenv:

 ```
-pip install -r requirements
+pip install -r requirements.txt
 ```

-There are is a `config` file.
+There are `config` files in the `config` directory.
 If necessary, copy and modify one to fit your environment.

 ## Running